hardwario/bc-website/content/doc/projects/wireless-smart-led-strip.md

 ## Hardware Assembling

-You can play short video with kit assembling:
+See short video with easy step by step demonstration:

 {{< youtube idxAoc2q6O0 >}}